-- This group performs some or all of the following duties: - Confer with clients to determine design needs - Survey and assess designated sites and develop designs taking into consideration landscape features, buildings, climate, future usage and other aspects - Prepare or oversee the preparation of detailed drawings for sites, including features such as trees, shrubs, gardens, lighting, walkways, patios, decks, benches, fences, retaining walls and fountains - Prepare or oversee preparation of site plans, reports, sketches, models, photographs, maps, land use studies, design plans such as landscape grading, drainage or planting, and construction details - Estimate costs, prepare specifications and evaluate tenders for landscape construction projects - Conduct environmental design studies, including environmental assessment, planning and the preservation and recreation of historical sites - Conduct community and neighbourhood physical planning studies, participate in multidisciplinary urban design studies, prepare design guidelines, and develop master plans - May manage and supervise landscape construction work.
+- Confer with clients to determine design needs - Survey and assess designated sites • and develop designs taking into consideration landscape features, buildings, climate, future usage and other aspects - Prepare or oversee the preparation of detailed drawings for sites, including features such as trees, shrubs, gardens, lighting, walkways, patios, decks, benches, fences, retaining walls and fountains - Prepare or oversee preparation of site plans, reports, sketches, models, photographs, maps, land use studies, design plans such as landscape grading, drainage or planting, and construction details - Estimate costs, prepare specifications and evaluate tenders for landscape construction projects - Conduct environmental design studies, • including environmental assessment, planning and the preservation and recreation of historical sites - Conduct community and neighbourhood physical planning studies, participate in multidisciplinary urban design studies, prepare design guidelines, and develop master plans - May manage and supervise landscape construction work.

-- A bachelor's degree in landscape architecture is required. - A master's degree in landscape architecture may be required. - Registration with a regulatory body is required in Ontario, Alberta and British Columbia. - In the remaining provinces and territories, landscape architects usually require two years of landscape design experience and an interview by their respective provincial associations to receive association certification. - Leadership in Energy and Environmental Design (LEED) certification is offered by the Canada Green Building Council and may be required by some employers.
+- landscape architecture is required. - A master's degree in • landscape architecture may be required. - Registration with a regulatory • body is required in Ontario, Alberta and British Columbia. - In the remaining provinces • and territories, landscape architects usually require two years of landscape design experience and an interview by their respective provincial associations to receive association certification. - Leadership in Energy and • Environmental Design (LEED) certification is offered by the Canada Green Building Council and may be required by some employers.

-Illustrative Titles Other Titles

-landscape architect senior landscape architect landscape architect senior landscape architect
+landscape architect senior landscape architect

+t landscape architect senior landscape architect
-Inclusions